 Microbecide® PCO coatings creates a protective "Surface-Active" coating that provides a surface active barrier for up to twelve months on PCO TiO2 Sol coated surfaces.

-Microbecide® PCO Premium - Recommended Reapplication Frequency – 12 Months
+Microbecide® PCO Coating - Recommended Reapplication Frequency – 6 to 12 Months depending on surface wear.